-Build a meal plan that meets your calorie target, and place the emphasis on nutrient-dense foods like fruits and vegetables.
-It’s very difficult to get the recommended minimum of vitamins and minerals on a severely reduced calorie diet.
+Build a meal plan that meets your calorie target, and place the emphasis on nutrient-dense foods like lean protein, fruits and vegetables.
 Nutrient-dense foods are those that pack lots of micronutrients into foods that are low in calories.
-Use the U.S. Department of Agriculture's MyPlate to guide your food group choices.
+MyPlate can help you determine which foods are best.

 Cut the empty calories first.
 When you evaluate what you eat each day at your current weight, you're likely to find big savings just by reducing the unnecessary items.
 For example, you can cut your daily calorie intake by up to 350 calories just by skipping the once-daily soda and the mocha java special from your local coffee shop.